WheteThunger/SpawnModularCar/README.md

 - `/mycar <2|3|4>` -- Spawn a random modular car with the specified number of sockets.
 - `/mycar <name>` -- Spawn a modular car from the specified preset.
 Partial name matching supported.
 See presets section for more details.

 When a modular car is spawned, it will be at full health and contain maximum fuel.
+Additionally, depending on your granted permissions and personal settings:
+- It may be automatically locked, with a matching key added to your inventory.
-Additionally, depending on your granted permissions, all tanker modules may be automatically filled with fresh water, and all engine modules may be automatically filled with the corresponding quality of engine components.
+- All tanker modules may be automatically filled with fresh water.
+- All engine modules may be automatically filled with your highest allowed quality of engine components.

-The spawn position is relative to the player so that they are on the driver side and within mount distance of the middle modules.

 ### Other commands
 - `/mycar fix` -- Fix your car.
 This restores it to original condition as though you had just spawned it, with the exception that it will not add or remove a lock, regardless of your `AutoLock` setting.
-Engine parts will also be repaired.
-If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine parts are added, and lower quality parts are replaced with the maximum you quality you are allowed.
+Engine components will also be repaired.
+If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine components are added, and lower quality components are replaced with the maximum quality you are allowed.
 - `/mycar fetch` -- Teleport your car to you in an upright position.
 - `/mycar destroy` -- Destroy your car, allowing you to spawn a new one.
 - `/mycar autolock` -- Toggles AutoLock.
 While ON, spawning your car will automatically create a lock and add a matching key to your inventory.
 Note: This only happens if the car has at least one seating module.